yuryprokashev/star-notary-restful-service/README.md

   -H 'Cache-Control: no-cache' \
 ```
 #### Path parameter:`walletAddress: String`
-Provides the wallet address used for Star registrations.
+The wallet address used for Star registrations.

 `walletAddress` is `String` with strict 34 chars length.